Criminal Psychology Major

 Permanent Director of the Japanese Society of Law and Psychology, Advisor of Okayama Prefectural Board of Education

-Specialty: Criminal psychology, legal psychology, research on social sanctions and support for release, harassment countermeasures
+Criminal psychology, legal psychology, research into social sanctions and release support, and anti-harassment measures

 Voice of the teacher in charge